dotnet/designs/accepted/automatic-redirects-by-default/automatic-redirects-by-default.md

 We generally don't want to compute and emit binding redirects because for most class library projects it's just wasting time.
 We need to figure out how we can detect unit testing projects during build and turn the setting on.
+It looks like this would work as follows:

+* **MSTest**.
+This one already has a bunch of targets.
+Ideally, those targets would indicate that the class library is really an application-like output instead of enabling `AutoGenerateBindingRedirects` directly.
+This allows to control the policy for binding redirects separately from the question whether the class library really needs a configuration file.

+* **xUnit**. xUnit provides additional targets via their NuGet package.
+Whatever properties we set for MSTest we should ask xUnit to set as well.

 ## Q & A

-### Why is the setting not conditioned on the target framework?
+### Why don't we turn this on regardless of target framework?

+We're concerned that this might have subtle binding differences when rebuilding existing code.
+The current proposal is making this an opt-out rather than an opt-in starting with .NET Framework 4.7.2.
+So the application developer has to change the project by targeting a higher version of .NET Framework.
+Since that is an explicit step, we believe in the rare case the binding does change the developer has a better way to root cause and troubleshoot the issues, for instance by looking at the .NET Framework 4.7.2 release notes.

+The only exception is .NET Framework 4.6.1 when consuming a .NET Standard 2.0 library in which case we turn this on too.
+The rationale is that this scenario is broken today and turning on automatic binding redirects is part of fixing it.

+### Why do we believe it's safe to be opt-out?

 We know that having binding redirects can cause problems, especially for assemblies that are in-box.
 However, that's a different problem from whether automatic generation of binding redirects is on or off.
 A given set of assemblies either needs binding redirects or it doesn't.
-Over the years we have not encountered a single instance where automatic binding redirect generation has caused applications to not work that would have worked with automatic generation being disabled.
+Over the years we have not encountered many instances where automatic binding redirect generation has caused applications to not work that would have worked with automatic generation being disabled.
 It's important to note that this feature is already on for all projects that were created targeting .NET Framework 4.5.1 or higher.
 While this means it's not on for the vast majority of our customers, the customer is large enough to give us confidence that this feature works -- and it has been in production for over four years.

-In principle it is possible to create a scenario where this setting is causing a problem but based on our experience we believe this case to be extremely unlikely.
-Also, these cases would likely require hand crafted binding redirects, which Automatic Binding Redirect Generation will honor (i.e. it doesn't override any hand-authored redirects).
-And in the unlikely case this still poses issues the application author can turn off the feature entirely.
+In principle it is possible to create a scenario where this setting is causing a problem but based on our experience we believe this case to be fairly rare.

-It's also worth pointing out that the net-effect of this feature is to influence the .NET Framework binder to match what all other runtimes already do: unify assembly references to the version deployed by the application, assuming the version is equal or higher.
+That's why we tied the opt-in behavior to a framework change.

 ### How does this work for ASP.NET projects?